JuliaLang/julia/README.md

 ### Designed for Parallelism

 Julia does not impose any particular style of parallelism on the user.
-Instead, it is flexible enough to support a number of styles of [parallelism](https://github.com/JuliaLang/julia/wiki/Parallel-Computing), and makes it easy for the user to add more.
+Instead, it provides a number of [key building blocks for distributed computation](https://github.com/JuliaLang/julia/wiki/Parallel-Computing), making it flexible enough to support a number of styles of parallelism, and allowing users to add more.
 The following simple example demonstrates how to count the number of heads in a large number of coin tosses in parallel.

     nheads = @parallel (+) for i=1:100000000